🎉 Subscribe to get exclusive content and updates! Subscribe Now

 I'll never forget watching our team's daily standups transform over six months.
 What started as crisp, focused 15-minute sessions gradually bloated into 45-minute meetings where half the time was spent clarifying "quick questions" about processes that used to be crystal clear.
 Our velocity charts told the story—a steady decline from 28 story points per sprint to barely 16.
 The weird part?
 We hadn't lost any team members, changed our tech stack, or shifted priorities.
 We'd simply let entropy creep in, one small compromise at a time.

-Entropy isn't just a physics concept or a software development challenge—it's a universal reality for all teams.
 Like a workshop where tools gradually migrate from their designated spots, teams naturally drift toward disorder without conscious maintenance.
-Yesterday's clear processes become today's confusing traditions.
+Yesterday's transparent processes have become today's confusing traditions.
 Well-structured workflows evolve into tangled dependencies.
-The high-performance engine starts to sputter.
+The result?
+A silent but massive drag on engineering velocity.

-This pattern appears everywhere: marketing teams drowning in outdated campaign templates, sales teams following processes that no longer match customer needs, HR teams struggling with policies written for a different era.
-Entropy doesn't discriminate by department or industry.
+This pattern appears everywhere: marketing teams drowning in outdated campaign templates, sales teams following processes that no longer align with customer needs, and HR teams struggling with policies written for a different era.

 The real toll of entropy isn't measured in metrics or missed deadlines—it's felt in the pit of your stomach when you start your workday.
 It's the creeping dread before another meeting to "align on alignment."
 It's watching brilliant colleagues become shadows of their former selves, their creativity suffocated by endless workarounds and "that's just how we do it" explanations.